Ithurtzwhenip/Face-and-Happiness-Detector/README.md

-# Face and Happiness Detection
+# Face and Smile Detection

 This project combines two facial recognition applications: one for detecting faces and eyes, and the other for detecting happiness by identifying smiles.
 The implementation is based on the OpenCV library in Python.